Pastéis de Nata (Portuguese Custard Tarts)

 2. Step 2:

-Pour 200 ml of milk into a saucepan.
-Add lemon zest and cinnamon stick.
+Pour 200 ml (about 3/4 cup plus 1 tablespoon) of the milk into a saucepan.
+Add the lemon zest and the cinnamon stick.

 3. Step 3:

-Put the milk on the fire and bring to a boil.
+Set the milk over the heat and bring it to a boil.

 4. Step 4:

-While the milk is heating, dilute the sifted flour in the remaining milk.
+While the milk heats, whisk the sifted flour into the remaining milk.

 5. Step 5: